JavaCodeStream/DesignPatternPractice/README.md

 # DesignPatternPractice
-This is project to learn various design pattern with real problem and its solution using patterns
+This is a practice project to learn various design pattern with real problem and its solutions